Waaal/BobaOS/doc/STCQ/GDT.md

 ```

 ## Implementation
-The Implementation can be done in assembly and in C code.
+The Implementation normaly has to be done in assembly code, because a 32 bit GDT is required to jump to protected mode and a 64 bit GDT is required to jump tol ong mode.
-The only part thats need to be done in asembly is the loading of the GDT with the lgdt instruction, because this instruction cannot be done in C code.

 ### Assembly
 This example is in **protected mode, 32 bit**.